maelihector/liri-node-app/README.md

 TWITTER_CONSUMER_SECRET=yourAlphaNumericTwitterConsumerSecretKeyGoesHere
 TWITTER_BEARER_TOKEN=yourAlphaNumericTwitterBearerTokenGoesHere

+# OMDB API key

+OMDB_API_KEY=yourAlphaNumericOMDBapiKeyGoesHere
 ```

-5. LIRI is ready to go!
+6. LIRI is ready to go!

-Run each of the following seperate commands in your terminal at the root of the LIRI repository.
+### Run each of the following seperate commands in your terminal at the root of the LIRI repository.

 #### To Get Tweets